ENGAGE, EDUCATE, INSPIRE & EMPOWER

 WITH ME, KATY GRAINGER

 I am a multiple amputee because I didn’t understand the signs and symptoms of sepsis.
-I consider it my mission to educate people on how to know the difference between feeling like you have the flu and understanding that you’re in a medical emergency and need to get to the hospital immediately.
+It is now my mission to educate people on how to distinguish between having the flu and recognizing that you’re in a medical emergency and need to get to the hospital immediately.

-I am also spreading awareness about disability and limb loss through social media, speaking engagements, and articles to help normalize body differences.
-The more people see disability and learn and talk about it, the more they understand it and normalize it.
-This is why I’ve expanded into modeling and acting, hoping that my body differences can inspire others.
+I also share awareness about disability and limb loss through social media, speaking engagements, articles, interviews, and podcasts to help normalize body differences.
+The more we are exposed to disability, learn about it, and talk about it, the more we can understand and normalize it.
+I’ve expanded into modeling and acting to gain further exposure for limb loss and limb difference as well.

 MOTIVATIONAL SPEAKER